-- a) relieving children with learning difficulties attending the Newcomen Centre at Guy's Hospital (the work is now done through Sunshine House in Camberwell). - b) making yearly payments to the Governors of the Parish School of the Cathedral Church of St Saviour and St Mary Overie, Southwark towards the rent, alterations and repairs to the premises of the School. - c) making payments to the Governors of any other Church of England Voluntary Aided School in the London Borough of Southwark towards the rent, alterations and repairs to the premises of the School. - d) promoting education of persons under the age of 25 years resident in the London Borough of Southwark.
+- a) relieving children with learning difficulties attending the Newcomen Centre at Guy's Hospital (The Newcomen Centre is now based at St Thomas' Hospital.). - b) making yearly payments to the Governors of the Parish School of the Cathedral Church of St Saviour and St Mary Overie, Southwark towards the rent, alterations and repairs to the premises of the School. - c) making payments to the Governors of any other Church of England Voluntary Aided School in the London Borough of Southwark towards the rent, alterations and repairs to the premises of the School. - d) promoting education of persons under the age of 25 years, resident in the London Borough of Southwark.